opencast/opencast/CONTRIBUTING.md

 Checklist
 ---------

-- [ ] Jira ticket created (use ticket number in pull request and commit messages)
+- [ ] GitHub issue created (use ticket number in pull request and commit messages)
 - [ ] Pull request has a proper title and description
 - [ ] Appropriate documentation is included
 - [ ] Code passes automatic tests